int19h/jbomohi/dict/ganlo/comments.md

 kalri in lojban and some other languages.
 If you don't agree with la jbofi'e, kpreid and me, just vote down and add another definition.

+## 2014-10-13T13:31:17Z — gleki (comment 1364, on definition 382, in reply to 1363)

+Re: x3

+gusnikantu wrote:
+> > For example, a screen door, or a door with a dog-door set in it, would
+> > allow air, or dogs, through even if closed to humans; ganlo fi lo remna.
+> >
+> > Stretching a bit for an inverse example: an airlock (as a whole, not the
+> > doors that make it up) ganlo fi lo litki .enai lo remna.
+>
+> I agree to kpreid.
+In fact, la jbofi'e says:
+> -----
+> That is to say, x3 of ganlo/kalri is something being blocked / given
+> access.
+>
+>
+> Moreover, the note of the defintion of ganlo says that "a semi-permeable
+> membrane" is also suitable to ganlo.
+In such a case, x3 of ganlo/kalri in
+> the meaning above is very useful.
+For example:
+> lo vi boxfo ti kalri lo vacri gi'e ganlo lo djacu
+>
+> That is to say, as long as "a semi-permeable membrane" is said to be a
+> kind of ganlo, lo pagre is more important than lo ve pagre for general use
+> of ganlo.
+>
+> From these points of view, I will "correct" the definitions of ganlo and
+> kalri in lojban and some other languages.
+If you don't agree with la
+> jbofi'e, kpreid and me, just vote down and add another definition.

+Thank you.
+I used to understand it incorrectly.
+Russian definitions of {kalri} and {ganlo} changed.

+I hope you'll change the definition in French facile in the google spreadsheet.